Ordisoftware/Hebrew-Letters/README.md

 - Added command-line options (see FAQ)
 - Startup speed and analysis combo boxes creation are optimized.
+- Analysis labels are clickable to switch to letter's details.
 - Data edition is only possible by one instance at a time.
 - Data edition is improved to have save and cancel behavior.
 - Improved and fixed copy, cut and paste for both Hebrew font chars and unicode.